efene/efene.github.io/_sources/language-introduction.txt

 Let's now see all the ways you can call a function in efene other than the common case where you write the name and arguments and optionally the module name.

-Say you want to call a function dinamically, that is, some part is defined in a variable, how would you do that? let's see:
+Say you want to call a function dynamically, that is, some part is defined in a variable, how would you do that? let's see:

 .. code-block:: javascript